Nimisha-Stephen/MH-Care/README.md

 •	Patient Management:- Users can add, view, edit, and delete patient records.

 •	Appointment Booking:- Navigate to the appointment booking page to schedule a psychiatric appointment.

+**How to use the website:**

+• Here the login username and password are already stored in the database
+• password and login information provided in the readme.txt
+• You need to download the XAMPP server to run your database connection